nwfsc-fram/boatnet/README.md

 # Boatnet

 Boatnet provides a suite of tools for collecting fisheries scientific survey and observer monitoring data while aboard commercial, recreational, and NOAA vessels.
 These include a tablet app for observers and surveys to capture their haul-level catch information and a mobile app for captains to keep track of observer-monitored trips.

-You can find more details about each project in this [section](https://github.com/nwfsc-fram/boatnet#projects)
+For more details about each project, please refer to the [Wiki](https://github.com/nwfsc-fram/boatnet/wiki)

 <p align="center">
   <img src="./img/FRAM_screenshot.PNG" alt="FRAM Screenshot"